Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 1 Agustus 2025 13.48.13 UTC
+- WIB: Jumat, 1 Agustus 2025 14.34.27 UTC
-- WITA: Jumat, 1 Agustus 2025 14.48.13 UTC
+- WITA: Jumat, 1 Agustus 2025 15.34.27 UTC
-- WIT: Jumat, 1 Agustus 2025 15.48.13 UTC
+- WIT: Jumat, 1 Agustus 2025 16.34.27 UTC

 Kutipan Inspiratif:
-"The only place you find success before work is in the dictionary."
+"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."

-Kategori: motivational
+Kategori: inspirational